 Noted feminist publication Jezebel, like just about every other media outlet with an interest in counter culture, has been following the story closely.
 In their feature on the alleged sexual abuse, they had the chance to speak with one of the victims.
 Understandably, she chose to keep her identity under wraps, and is referred to in the piece as Jen.

-To set the scene, these events occurred after a PWR BTTM show, and Jen is intoxicated.
+To set the scene, these alleged events occurred after a PWR BTTM show, and Jen said she was intoxicated.
 Referring to Hopkins, who uses gender-neutral pronouns, she said they seemed “like an okay person… because of what they preach.”
-She explains that Hopkins brought her home and became sexually aggressive.
-She says that led to them having sex with her without permission (meaning: raped her) while refusing to wear protection.
-Later that evening/morning, after she had fallen asleep she awoke to him attempting to have sex with her again.
+She alleges that Hopkins brought her home and became sexually aggressive.
+She says that led to them allegedly having sex with her without permission (meaning: raped her) while allegedly refusing to wear protection.
+Later that evening/morning, after she had fallen asleep she alleges she awoke to him attempting to have sex with her again.

 As she told Jezebel: “I just felt totally powerless in the situation, first due to physicality because they are so much bigger than me in size and also social status.
 I was trying to be okay with whatever was going on.”